Welcome Visitor…

 On the Pressing Problems of Russian Army

-In mid-March at a meeting of the Federation Council Committee on Defense and Security, answering questions from senators, Chief of Ground Forces Armed Forces, Colonel-General Alexander Postnikov gave a series of assessments and conclusions.
-On, in particular, called "headache" for the Armed Forces of the shortening of military service by conscription.
-At the same time the commander in chief said that his review in the coming years are planned.
+by VPK News In mid-March at a meeting of the Federation Council Committee on Defense and Security, answering questions from senators, Chief of Ground Forces Armed Forces, Colonel-General Alexander Postnikov gave a series of assessments and conclusions.
+On, in particular, called "headache" for the Armed Forces of the shortening of military service...

 Wednesday, March 30, 2011